Phoebus-Ma/Python-Helper/Process.PY/README.md

 ### Feature

 1. process.py           ---- Use multiprocessing create process, multi platform.
 2. process-unix.py      ---- Use fork create process, runs only on unix-like platform.
 3. process-pool.py      ---- Use process pool create process.
 4. process-lock.py      ---- Use process locks to protect resources.
 5. process-queue.py     ---- Use queue for interprocess communication.
 6. process-pipe.py      ---- Use pipe for interprocess communication.
 7. process-manager.py   ---- Use manager for interprocess communication.
+8. process-subproc.py   ---- Use subprocess start extern process or application, shell command.
-8. daemon-mulproc.py---- Daemon multiprocessing, When the parent process exits, the daemon process also exits.
+9. daemon-mulproc.py    ---- Daemon multiprocessing, When the parent process exits, the daemon process also exits.
-9. daemon-unix.py   ---- Daemon process for Unix-like platform, The state of the parent process does not affect the child process.
+10. daemon-unix.py      ---- Daemon process for Unix-like platform, The state of the parent process does not affect the child process.

 ### Example: